Science Image Award

 The aim of the Science Image Award is to stimulate the scientific curiosity of the children by connecting the microscopic world to everyday life.

 The winning school will be awarded a prize of a digital imaging system from our sponsor Brunel Microscopes, and the second and third prize winners will receive wooden scopes, at the end of the school year.

 The winning school will be awarded a digital imaging system.

 The Science Image Award is open to any primary school in the Cambridgeshire area.

 Rules And Instructions For The Competition

 - Only images of biological samples can be entered (e.g. insects, plants or anything else that excites the children…).

-- The samples have to be collected by the pupils.
+- The samples should be collected by the pupils.